I Got Into an Accident While Driving a Rental Car, Now What?

-- Who is responsible for rental car in an accident?
+- Who is responsible for a rental car accident?

 - Will the other person’s insurance pay for a rental car?